drewdeponte/boxci/README.md

 Setting a new or existing project up with Boxci is done with the following steps.

-1. Setup initial Boxci configs & skeletons
+1. Setup initial `boxci` configs & skeletons
 2. Update the generated configs
-3. Build your base Boxci
+3. Build your base `boxci` puppet manifest
-4. Iterate on your Boxci
+4. Iterate on your `boxci` puppet manifest
-5. Run your Test Suite using Boxci
+5. Run your test suite using `boxci`

-### Setup initial Boxci configs & skeletons
+### Setup initial boxci configs & skeletons

-To *shantify* your project you need to run the `boxci init <language>` command.
+To *boxcify* your project you need to run the `boxci init <language>` command.
 This command will create an initial `.boxci.yml` config for you in the current working directory.
 Therefore, you should run this command from the root of your project.
-It will also handle creating your user level boxci configurations in the `~/.boxci` direcotry.
+It will also handle creating your user level `boxci` configurations in the `~/.boxci` direcotry.
 An example of this can be seen as
 follows:

     $ boxci init ruby

 *Note:* The above will create user level configs using the default provider `virtualbox`.
-If you want to use boxci with a cloud provider simply rerun the init command specifying one of the supported providers.
-The following is an
+If you want to use `boxci` always with a cloud provider simply rerun the `init` command specifying one of the supported providers.
+The following is an example:
-example:

     $ boxci init -p openstack ruby